pypycodes/pypycodes.github.io/_pages/about.md

 So I believe that with Github pages I can experiment and create impact with my content.

+## Why use pseudo name for the blog and the github repo

+I am die-hard coder and have always been passionate about the coding so the name "pypycodes" resonates that essance.

 ## Disclaimer

 The contents are sometimes fed to LLM's to provide better consice messaging.